SouLxBurN/soulxbot/README.md

 ### Running The Bot
 - Start the bot locally by running `go run .`
 - The bot has a web server running on port `8080`.
-    - Use `http://localhost:8080/register?username={stream_user}`, to register a user to have the bot join that stream's channel.
+    - Use the `/register` endpoint, to register a user to have the bot join that stream's channel.
+        This endpoint uses basic auth, the credentials are set with the environment variable `SOULXBOT_BASICAUTH` which defaults to `soulxbot:123456`.
-        This will return an API key in order to inform the bot that the user has gone live.
+        Example: `curl -H "Authorization: Basic c291bHhib3Q6MTIzNDU2" http://localhost:8080/register?username={stream_user}` This will return an API key that is used with the `/golive` endpoint to inform the bot that the user has gone live.
     - ⚠️ Currently, the bot will need to see the user say something in chat somewhere before it can successfully register them. _(Bug 9/6/23)_
     - ⚠️ After registering, you will need to restart the bot in order for it to join the newly registered user's channel. _(Bug 9/6/23)_
     - Inform the bot that a stream has gone live! `http://localhost:8080/golive?key={api_key}` with the API key returned from the `/register` endpoint.